 - Individual main subject lessons: 50 minutes per week (32 weeks a year), by a teacher from the Royal Conservatoire.
 Which will be tested in the end of the year in an exam (7 EC, PM1 and PM2.
 10 EC, PM3).

-- Ensemble playing: Coachings or Duo class: 12,5 min per week for students of the Classical department, Early Music and for Jazz-singers.
-Singers in the Vocal department get 25 min per week.
+- Ensemble playing: Coachings or Duo class: 12,5 min per week for students of the Classical department, Early Music, Jazz-singing and Vocal department.
 Jazz-musicians participate in a Combo.

 The Coach helps you to master your repertoire-skills and to improve your playing/singing with accompaniment.
 Duo class teaches pianists how to accompany a singer.